dnovick-byte/pixel-mint/README.md

         - Might want to switch back to normal sizing for each section
     - More interesting hero
         - pixel colors background, interactive drawing rainbow colors?
+    - gallery preview
+        - top row of images sliding to left with more coming from off screen, bottom row sliding to right

 - Gallery page
     - click on bottom right for more information